[keith-snook.info]

 The peak voltage across the inductor occurs at the zero current crossing points where the rate of change of current is maximum ~ When the inductor voltage is maximum its current is zero and vice versa

-When either current or voltage are zero 3 times each cycle there is no power generated ~ In the inductor this occurs 5 times per cycle ~ But what happens between these 5 zero points ?
+In the resistor current and voltage are zero 3 times per cycle where no power is generated ~ In the inductor these zeros occur 5 times per cycle ~ But what happens between these 5 zero points ?

 Inductors oppose the flow of a.c. by generating a 'back emf' which is maximum at the maximum rate of current change [crossing zero] ~ In a dynamo LD generates a rotating magnetic field opposing the fixed magnet and because of this a dynamo with a constant load cannot produce more power beyond a certain speed simply by turning faster even though the higher speed generates a higher voltage [inside the dynamo]